The Critic: Reception and legacy

+Contemporaneous

-ContemporaneousThe Critic received mixed to positive reviews when it first aired.
+The Critic received mixed to positive reviews when it first aired.
 In 1994, The Chicago Sun-Times gave a typical review of the show with, "Jay Sherman, the eponymous culture vulture of The Critic, would undoubtedly say his new animated comedy on ABC 'stinks.'
 Fortunately for him [The Critic] smells pretty good to me."
 The show has since developed a cult following, with much of it coming through the show's weekend reruns on Comedy Central up until about 2005.

 The DVD set also got many positive reviews, such as one from Animated Views which gave it an overall rating of 10/10.
 Mike Reiss's favourite episode is the Siskel and Ebert one.

 In September 2006, IGN ranked The Critic ninth on its list of the Top 25 Primetime Animated Series of All Time.
 In January 2009, they ranked the show 26th in their other list of the Top 100 Best Animated TV Series.
 In the latter article, IGN said: "Of all the projects completed by ex-Saturday Night Live players, The Critic is the most fully realized, hilarious and heartwarming.
 It took its cues from Woody Allen movies like Annie Hall and Manhattan, and offered up a style of random abstract humor that wouldn't really be seen again until Family Guy."
-In December 2011, Complex ranked the show 6th in their list of The 25 Most Underrated Animated TV Shows Of All Time.People magazine gave it a B, saying "This animated series is slyly amusing when sticking it to showbiz, taking sarcastic swipes at everyone from Steven Seagal to Gene Shalit.
+In December 2011, Complex ranked the show 6th in their list of The 25 Most Underrated Animated TV Shows Of All Time.

+People magazine gave it a B, saying "This animated series is slyly amusing when sticking it to showbiz, taking sarcastic swipes at everyone from Steven Seagal to Gene Shalit.
 At its best, it's still several strides behind the savage, protean wit of The Simpsons, and the humor sputters when the focus is personal."
 Of the third season, IGN said "I was thrilled to find out that Gracie Films has started producing new episodes of the cancelled ABC/Fox/Comedy Central show The Critic—and for web cartoons that don't depend on the violence/swear cop-out for the humor, the shows are actually really well produced."